luckstraw/Paracomp/README.md

 # Paracomp: Laboratory Activities Repository

-**A collection of laboratory activities for the Parallel and Distributed Computing course.
-This repository demonstrates the implementation of parallel and distributed algorithms to solve computational problems efficiently.**

----

-## 📜 **Overview**
 This repository contains all the laboratory activities for the **Parallel and Distributed Computing** (Paracomp) subject.
 Each activity focuses on a specific concept, technique, or technology related to parallelism and distribution in computing.

 The repository is structured for easy navigation, enabling you to quickly review each lab activity.